-- 4.8.1 Withdrawal from an examination after the registration deadline but prior to the beginning of the examination session is only possible in case of personal circumstances beyond a student's control, as assessed and established by the Board of Examiners. - 4.8.2 If a student who has registered and has not withdrawn from the examination nevertheless fails to sit for it, the examination is assumed to have been sit.
+- 4.7.1 Withdrawal from an examination after the registration deadline but prior to the beginning of the examination session is only possible in case of personal circumstances beyond a student's control, as assessed and established by the Board of Examiners. - 4.7.2 If a student who has registered and has not withdrawn from the examination nevertheless fails to sit for it, the examination is assumed to have been sit.

-Article 4.9 Conducting (oral) examinations
+Article 4.8 Conducting (oral) examinations

-- 4.9.1 All examinations are conducted by the examiner or examiners who are appointed to do so by the Board of Examiners. - 4.9.2 Oral examinations are generally heard by one examiner only.
-At the request of the student, the oral examination may be heard by two or more examiners. - 4.9.3 The Board of Examiners may decide that a given oral examination may be taken by more than one student simultaneously if the candidates agree to this.
+- 4.8.1 All examinations are conducted by the examiner or examiners who are appointed to do so by the Board of Examiners. - 4.8.2 Examinations can, if appropriate be conducted in English.
+In these cases, the examiner will inform the students as early as possible, preferably via the e-prospectus of Blackboard.
+Bachelor students are allowed to answer the questions of the examination in either Dutch or English. - 4.8.3 The staff of the degree programme will arrange, on behalf of the Faculty Board, that for written examinations, if necessary, invigilators are appointed to ensure that order is maintained during the examination. - 4.8.4 Oral examinations are generally heard by one examiner only.
+At the request of the student, the oral examination may be heard by two or more examiners. - 4.8.5 The Board of Examiners may decide that a given oral examination may be taken by more than one student simultaneously if the candidates agree to this.

-Article 4.10 Order during examinations
+Article 4.9 Order during examinations

-- 4.10.1 The examiner(s) involved is (are) responsible for, if necessary, appointing invigilators for a written examination who are required to ensure that that the examination takes place in orderly fashion. - 4.10.2 At the request of or on behalf of the Board of Examiners, a student must present a valid (student) ID. - 4.10.3 Students are allowed to enter the room where the examination is conducted until 30 minutes after the established starting time.
-They may not leave the room earlier than one hour before the established finishing time of the examination, unless the examiner gives permission to do so. - 4.10.4 Students are required to follow the instructions of the Board of Examiners or the examiner(s) or the invigilator(s) as published prior to the examination, as well as the instructions given during and immediately after the end of the examination session. - 4.10.5 Communication equipment, including mobile phones, must be switched off during the examination.
-Electronic devices may not be used without the explicit consent of the examiner prior to the start of the examination.
+- 4.9.1 At the request of or on behalf of the Board of Examiners, a student must present a valid (student) ID. - 4.9.2 Students are allowed to enter the room where the examination is conducted until 30 minutes after the established starting time.
+They may not leave the room earlier than one hour before the established finishing time of the examination, unless the examiner gives permission to do so. - 4.9.3 Students are required to follow the instructions of the Board of Examiners or the examiner(s) or the invigilator(s) as published prior to the examination, as well as the instructions given during and immediately after the end of the examination session.

-4.10.6 If a student fails to follow one or more of the instructions as referred to in paragraph 4.10.1 to 4.10.5, the Board of Examiners or the examiner(s) may exclude him or her from further participation in the examination.
+- 4.9.4 Communication equipment, including mobile telephones, smartwatches and smartphones, must be switched off during the examination.
+Electronic devices may not be used without the explicit consent of the examiner prior to the start of the examination. - 4.9.5 If a student fails to follow one or more of the instructions as referred to in paragraph 4.9.1 to 4.9.4, the Board of Examiners or the examiner(s) may exclude him or her from further participation in the examination.
 The consequences of such exclusion are that the examination will not be graded.
-The student is given the opportunity to provide a brief explanation before the Board of Examiners reaches its final decision regarding exclusion.

-4.10.7 The Board of Examiners is immediately notified, in writing, when a measure under provision of 0 is taken.
+The student is given the opportunity to provide a brief explanation before the Board of Examiners reaches its final decision regarding exclusion. - 4.9.6 The Board of Examiners is immediately notified, in writing, when a measure under provision of 4.9.4 is taken.

-Article 4.11 Order during practicals
+Article 4.10 Order during practicals